Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Mass, power, and sizing results

 Water ice content in the excavated regolith in a PSR also affects the comparable landed mass and the power consumption of the WE and the hybrid plants significantly (Figs.~\ref{fig:sizing_mass_water_content} and \ref{fig:sizing_power_water_content}).
 Generally, as water content increases, both the landed mass and power consumption decreases.
-This trend affects both the lightest plant architecture and the least power-consuming plant architecture.
+This trend affects the \revaasecond{heaviest} plant architecture, \revaasecond{as well as} the \revaasecond{most and the} least power-consuming plant architectures.
 As can be seen in Fig.~\ref{fig:sizing_mass_water_content_1}, the water content has the largest impact on the mass of the WE architecture for one year operation.
-However, for three years' operation, the landed mass of the Series Hybrid architecture becomes significantly lighter as the water content becomes larger.
-This is because as the water content increases, the Series Hybrid architecture depends more on the WE from the icy regolith rather than the CR of the dry regolith, making the system mass for dry regolith processing smaller. \rev{Since the CR architecture can be a lot heavier than the WE architecture for the three years of operation, the Series Hybrid architecture can be lighter by depending less on the CR architecture.} The water content in the PSR is further considered for uncertainty analyses (Section~\ref{sec:water_content}).
+However, for three years' operation, the landed mass of the \revaa{SH} architecture becomes significantly lighter as the water content becomes larger.
+This is because as the water content increases, the \revaa{SH} architecture depends more on the WE from the icy regolith rather than the CR of the dry regolith, making the system mass for dry regolith processing smaller. \rev{Since the CR architecture can be a lot heavier than the WE architecture for the three years of operation, the \revaa{SH} architecture can be lighter by depending less on the CR architecture.}

+\revaasecond{Regarding power requirements, the WE architecture is affected the most by the water content due to its sole reliance on the WE process.
+As a result, the WE architecture consumes the most power when the water content is smaller than or equal to 4 wt\% while it becomes the least power-consuming architecture when the water content is 6 wt\% or higher.
+In contrast, the SH architecture requires relatively low power across the analyzed range.
+This is because the SH architecture significantly depends on the CR process more when the water content is low, and gradually shifts its reliance to the WE process as water content increases.} The water content in the PSR is further considered for uncertainty analyses (Section~\ref{sec:water_content}).